beamandrew/medical-data/README.md

 ## National Healthcare Data
 __Centers for Disease Control and Prevention (CDC)__
-Data on from the CDC on many areas, including:
+Data from the CDC on many areas, including:
 - Biomonitoring
 - Child Vaccinations
 - Flu Vaccinations